 The scheme offers attractive opportunities for equity participation by employees in recognition of the fact that smaller companies may not be able to match salary levels paid elsewhere.
 The EMI scheme is also flexible enough to allow for the options to be geared to future capital growth and performance targets.
-As long as the options remain qualifying for EMI status, the employee should be able to take advantage of income tax and National Insurance reliefs.
+So long as the options remain qualifying for EMI status throughout the period of ownership, the employee should be able to take advantage of income tax and national insurance reliefs.

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.

 Access this article and thousands of others like it free for 7 days with a trial of TolleyGuidance.

 Read full article